 South Hadley is a medium-sized town located in the state of Massachusetts.
 With a population of 17,743 people and four constituent neighborhoods, South Hadley is the 106th largest community in Massachusetts.

-The per capita income in South Hadley in 2010 was $31,228, which is lower middle income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,912 for a family of four.
+The per capita income in South Hadley in 2010 was $31,147, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,588 for a family of four.
 However, South Hadley contains both very wealthy and poor people as well.

 The most common language spoken in South Hadley is English.
 Other important languages spoken here include Spanish and French.